mt-tam/cs50web/README.md

 Allows user to make an order with the items present in the shopping cart.

 7. show_orders.js
-Allows STAFF/ADMIN users to see all incoming orders.
+Allows STAFF/ADMIN users to see all incoming orders and mark them as complete.